Skip to Main Content

-Majority of the publishers that support TDM offer the service free-of-charge.
-However, there are usually some rules and requirements to fulfill.
-The data mining and data delivery methods may also be quite different.
+The majority of publishers that support TDM offer the service free of charge.
+However, there are often rules and requirements that must be followed, and the methods for data mining and delivery can also be quite different.

 Commonly Seen Terms and Conditions: